Bacula-Systems/ansible-collection-bacula-enterprise/README.md

 Variable | Description
 -------- | ---------------------
-bee_version | the Bacula Enterprise Edition version, for example: `12.6.3`. director_hostname | the FQDN of the Director host, for example: `baculadir.example.com`.
+bee_version | the Bacula Enterprise Edition version, for example: `12.6.3` director_hostname | the FQDN of the Director host, for example: `baculadir.example.com`.
 The name of the Director is, by default, the hostname + "-dir".
-In this example, the Director name will be `baculadir-dir`. client_hostname | the FQDN of the Client host, for example, `baculaclient.example.com`. client_name | the name of the File Daemon/Client.
+In this example, the Director name will be `baculadir-dir` client_hostname | the FQDN of the Client host, for example, `baculaclient.example.com` client_name | the name of the File Daemon/Client.
 For example, `baculaclient1-fd`.
-If not specified, the `client_name` will be automatically created using the `client_hostname` + `-fd`. storage_hostname | the FQDN of the Storage host, for example, `baculasd1.example.com`. storage_name | the name of the Storage.
+If not specified, the `client_name` will be automatically created using the `client_hostname` + `-fd` storage_hostname | the FQDN of the Storage host, for example, `baculasd1.example.com` storage_name | the name of the Storage.
 For example, `baculasd1-sd`.
-If not specified, the `storage_name` will be the `storage_hostname + `-sd`. volumes_directory | this variable will be required when using the `bee-sdonly` and `bee-sdplugin` roles.
+If not specified, the `storage_name` will be the `storage_hostname` + `-sd` volumes_directory | this variable will be required when using the `bee-sdonly` and `bee-sdplugin` roles.
 This is where the Bacula volumes will be stored.
 It is the value used in the SD Device resource(s) `Archive Device = xxxx` directive(s). dedup_directories | these are the Dedup Index and the Dedup Containers directories required when using the `bee-sdplugin` role to install the GED plugin.
 If not defined, the default values are `/opt/bacula/dedup/index` and `/opt/bacula/dedup/containers`.
 They may be modified using `--extra-vars='{"dedup_directories": [/mnt/dedup/index, /mnt/dedup/containers]}'`.
 Please note the first directory will be used for the Dedup Index and the second one for the Dedup Containers.